totaljs/jComponent/readme.md

 // (dirty and validation).

 NOTIFY(path1, path2, ...);
-// Notifies components setter according the path (only fixed path).
+// Notifies components setter according to the path (only fixed path).

 DEFAULT(path, [timeout], [reset]);
 // The method sets to all components start with the path an initial value from